Scammers are offering a new counterfeit product in the run up to Christmas – fake Covid-19 vaccines.

 Researchers from Check Point contacted a vendor and received an offer for an unspecified Covid-19 vaccine.
-The seller claimed that 14 doses per person, in contradiction of official advice that most coronavirus vaccines need two shots per person administered three weeks apart.
+The seller claimed that 14 doses were needed per person, in contradiction of official advice that most coronavirus vaccines need two shots per person, administered three weeks apart.

 The seller did not claim they had limited stock, only asking the Check Point researchers indicate how many they would need.

 In addition, hydroxychloroquine is being sold online for as little as $10 with erroneous claims that it can be used to treat coronavirus.